mmthatch12/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

+Methods are different from functions because they are attached to an object and functions can work independent of objects.

 3. What is closure?

+Closure has to do with the specific scope that a function creates.
+If a variable is declared outside of a function that function can access that variable.

 4. Describe the four rules of the 'this' keyword.